vistadataproject/documents/Submissions/README.md

 Format | Detail
 --- | ---
 MD | Markdown.
-Industry standard for web-based real-time creation, collaboration and version-control of documents. __Required format for all project documentation.__  See  [Introduction to Markdown](/intro_to_markdown.md)
+Industry standard for web-based real-time creation, collaboration and version-control of documents. __Required format for all project documentation.__
 HTML | Hypertext Markup Language.
 A static, read-only web browser viewer format.
 PDF | Portable Document Format.
 A fixed, non-editable, non-web format. <br> __For legacy, static, and historical documents only.__
 Date | YYYY-MM-DD
-For information on converting legacy, static, non-web, non-collaborative documents (Word, Excel, CSV, PDF, or others) to Markdown, see
+For information on editing Markdown, and for converting legacy, static, non-web, non-collaborative documents (Word, Excel, CSV, PDF, or others) to Markdown, see [Introduction to Markdown](/intro_to_markdown.md)

 ### Contract Documents
 Document Name | Description | Date Signed | Format / Link